jbush001/FPGAWhack/README.md

     x+y+f

 Synthesize the design on Quartus.
-This has been tested on the Cyclone II starter kit.
+This has been tested on the Cyclone II starter kit dev board.

+Details of operation are in the Wiki: https://github.com/jbush001/FPGAWhack/wiki